Torsten Billman: At the crossroads

 Torsten Billman's girlfriend since 1933 (Valand School of Fine Art), Kristina Hedenström (b.
 1910), traveled to Paris in March 1938 to study art.
 Billman visited Paris in May and September 1938, and he met Swedes who had participated in the Spanish Civil War.
 The impressions from the journeys through Nazi Germany by train was a confirmation that a new major European war was imminent.
 During the visit in September he realized that their relationship was over – Kristina's intention was to stay in Paris.

 In March 1939 Billman traveled to London.
 He made drawings for newspapers in Gothenburg and also visited Tate Gallery and The British Museum.
 In London he entered a planned marriage of convenience with a Jewish woman from Germany who intended to flee via Sweden.

 In mid-August 1939 Billman biked to Paris (from Gothenburg) to try to persuade Kristina to return to Sweden, when a major war in Europe seemed to be coming closer by the day.
 After a week in Paris World War II breaks out.
 The 10 September 700 Swedes were transported by train from Paris to Dieppe.
 From Dieppe they were evacuated by two Swedish hired boats – over mined waters – to Gothenburg.
 Kristina Hedenström never returned to Sweden.
-She died in Paris in November 1943 only 33 years old.
+She died in Paris in November 1943 at 33 years old.